19hours/sg-statutes/Acts/Fire Safety Act.md

 [5/2000]

-(3) Subject to the provisions of this Act and any regulations made thereunder, the Inquiry Committee may determine its own procedure.
+(3) Subject to the provisions of this Act, the Inquiry Committee may determine its own procedure.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

 (4) Where an Inquiry Committee is of the opinion that a registered inspector should be called upon to answer any allegation made against him, the Inquiry Committee shall —